This article may contain compensated links. Please read disclaimer for more info.

 Tootbus Kids Bus Tour

 The Tootbus Kids Bus Tour is one of the best attractions in Paris for kids as a city introduction.
-The open-top, clean-energy bus will offer your family amazing views of the city’s top attractions along with stories, audio commentary, and walking tour information especially thought for the young ones.
+This Paris hop-on hop-off especially designed for kids will offer your family amazing views of the city’s top attractions along with stories, audio commentary, and walking tour information especially thought for the young ones.

 Climb up the Eiffel Tower